harmony-one/x/progress/nagesh-mishra.md

-2024-02-08 Tue: Initiated a new React Native project, incorporating mapview and additional modifications within the 'socialmap' folder, alongside implementing an audio recording feature.
+2024-02-08 Thu: Initiated a new React Native project, incorporating mapview and additional modifications within the 'socialmap' folder, alongside implementing an audio recording feature.
 These changes have been deployed to TestFlight.

 2024-02-07 Wed: I integrated a React Native map view with static pins and committed the updates to a 1 repository.